mynguyen94/AssigmentSubmission/Project Requirement.md

 #### Create a channel
 + Once users are signed in, users can create their own channels (similar to social media accounts).
 On their channel, users are able to manage the role of other users, make a new post, delete a post, check out subcribers, and display personal dashboard.
 + Users can create multiple channels (up to 4).
 By creating a channel, a user can get followers or subscribers who are interested in his/her activities.
-+ The system shall save information of the sub-channel in database.
++ The system shall save information of the channel in database.

 #### Search
 + The users shall be able to search for daily news and posts by typing in keywords which appear in titles or headlines in search box.
 The users are also able to search for a channel by entering the name of that channel in a search box.